-The City sub-grants its ESG rapid re-housing allocation to Hennepin County.
-Rapid re-housing services are provided by subrecipients selected via a Request for Proposals (RFP) process administered by Hennepin County.
+The City sub-grants a portion of its ESG grant allocation to Hennepin County in support of rapid Re-housing, street outreach and essential services programming with responsibilities spelled out through a Joint Powers Agreement.
+Services are provided by subrecipients selected via a Request for Proposals (RFP) process administered by Hennepin County.
 Following a community needs assessment and prioritization process, the County distributes an RFP through public distribution lists.
 The County also hosts a pre-proposal meeting to clearly convey requirements and responsibilities as a subrecipient of ESG funds.
 Provider agencies can propose new or expanded re-housing services.
 The County convenes a review panel with representatives from homeless shelters, housing programs, and other community organizations, which rates proposals based upon the provider's qualifications and past performance, the perceived effectiveness and efficiency of the proposal, cost factors, prospects for successful outcome delivery, timeline for implementation, fit with community needs and priorities, and cultural competence.
 The County executes contract agreements with projects selected through the RFP process.
 Contracts contain a scope of work, applicable ESG requirements, and performance standards.

-The City issues a Request for Proposals for its emergency shelter rehabilitation and essential services programming as well as for street outreach services distributed through the City of Minneapolis website.
+The City issues periodic Request for Proposals for its emergency shelter rehabilitation and essential services programming as well as for street outreach services distributed through the City of Minneapolis website.
 City representatives with other knowledgeable community representatives including to the extent possible, a person who is/was homeless will review proposals and recommend staff project selections.
 The City's Community Planning and Economic Development Department will present funding determinations to the Minneapolis City Council for final approval.
 Applicants will be judged on the experience and capacity of their agency, and on the feasibility and appropriateness of their proposal and demonstration to meet federal and local mandates, including their ability to service ESG funds to those at or below 30 percent of area median income.
 Additional qualifying criteria will include but not be restricted to ability to assist the City in providing one-for-one qualifying funding match for the ESG award.

-The RFPs are designed to select applicants who can work within a broad network of homelessness system response resources that address ESG guidelines and local Continuum of
+The RFPs are designed to select applicants who can work within a broad network of homelessness system response resources that address ESG guidelines and local Continuum of Care priorities.

-Care priorities.
 Awards made under the grant will be enforced through a contract outlining ESG program requirements.